How to Take Care of a Yucca Plant

 Ensuring Drainage in Containers

-Growing yuccas in containers will require a 2 to 3 inch layer of rocks in the bottom of the container to promote drainage.
+Growing yuccas in containers will require a 2 to 3 inch layer of rocks at the bottom of the container to promote drainage.
 Otherwise, water will collect in the bottom and become stagnant.
-Empty water that has collected on a watering tray underneath the container can also become stagnant.
-Waterlogged soil in containers are more likely to spread disease to yuccas compared to yuccas that are planted in the ground.
+Standing water that has collected on a watering tray underneath a container can also become stagnant.
+Waterlogged soil in containers is more likely to spread disease to yuccas compared to yuccas that are planted in the ground.
 Keep this fact in mind when considering whether you want to plant or pot yucca.

 Soil Types and Amendments for Yuccas